 Policy on Contacts with Federal Officials

 Indiana University is registered as a lobbying organization in accordance with the federal Lobbying Disclosure Act of 1995.
 The Lobbying Disclosure Act was amended by the Honest Leadership and Open Government Act (Public Law 110-81) and new congressional ethics rules were adopted related to gifts, travel, and events to honor members of Congress and staff.
 Indiana University is now required to report in more detail about federal lobbying activities and contacts with certain federal elected and appointed individuals, including all elected members of Congress, all congressional staff, and all federal Schedule C employees.

 In order to help ensure compliance with the revised federal law and regulations, Indiana University has established a policy and quarterly reporting procedure for those who may be in contact with the aforementioned categories of federal elected officials and appointed staff/employees.
 Only individuals approved in accordance with the IU Policy on Federal Contacts are authorized to lobby or represent Indiana University’s interests with these federal officials.
-The responsibility for authorizing such persons rests with the Office of the Vice President for Public Affairs and Government Relations.
+The responsibility for authorizing such persons rests with the Office of Government Relations.
 This office is also responsible for the preparation and submission of the required federal reports associated with lobbying activities.